-- recognise how to identify signs of abuse and know when it is appropriate to make a referral to children's social care. - have knowledge of the Pan-Dorset Safeguarding Children Partnership and Wiltshire Safeguarding Vulnerable People Partnership (SVPP) Escalation Policies and the role of the Wiltshire Designated Officer For Allegations (DOFA). - have a clear understanding of the process involved for a child protection case conference and be prepared prior to attending and contributing to these. - have access to and understand the school's Safeguarding and Child Protection Policy. - have safeguarding induction training and receive regular updates - access resources and attend any relevant or refresher training courses at least every two years.
+- Recognise how to identify signs of abuse and know when it is appropriate to make a referral to children's social care. - Have knowledge of the Pan-Dorset Safeguarding Children Partnership and Wiltshire Safeguarding Vulnerable People Partnership (SVPP) Escalation Policies and the role of the Wiltshire Local Authority Designated Officer (LADO). - Have a clear understanding of the process involved for a child protection case conference and be prepared prior to attending and contributing to these. - Have access to and understand the school's Safeguarding and Child Protection Policy. - Have safeguarding induction training and receive regular updates. - Access resources and attend any relevant or refresher training courses at least every two years.

-4.3 Raising Awareness/Communication with Stakeholders
+4.3.
+Raising Awareness/Communication with Stakeholders

-• Everyone in the organisation, including visitors, will be familiar with how to raise safeguarding concerns and will be reminded via visitor inductions, regular briefings, staff training and signage around school.

-- The DSL will ensure the Safeguarding and Child Protection Policy is up to date and reviewed annually and work with the Board of Directors regarding this. - Parents and carers shall be made aware of the Safeguarding and Child Protection Policy which will alert them to the fact that referrals may be made by the DSL or a member of school staff, to ensure they are clear of the schools safeguarding responsibilities and to reduce the risk of conflict occurring later. - Where a child leaves the school, the DSL shall ensure the child protection file is copied for the new setting in a timely manner and transferred to the new school separately from the main pupil file, as well as ensure the pupil's Social Worker (where applicable) is informed.
-Guidance from KCSIE 2023 shall be followed in this regard. - The DSL will complete the Annual Audit return for the Pan-Dorset Safeguarding Children Partnership, to ensure that the school is meeting its requirements under statutory guidance. - If requested, the DSL will complete the Annual Audit return for the Wiltshire Safeguarding Vulnerable People Partnership, to ensure that the school is meeting its requirements under statutory guidance. - The Nominated Safeguarding Director shall work with the DSL to undertake an additional audit annually.
+- Everyone in the organisation, including visitors, will be familiar with how to raise safeguarding concerns and will be reminded via visitor inductions, regular briefings, staff training and signage around school. - The DSL will ensure the Safeguarding and Child Protection Policy is up to date and reviewed annually and work with the Board of Directors regarding this. - Parents and carers shall be made aware of the Safeguarding and Child Protection Policy which will alert them to the fact that referrals may be made by the DSL or a member of school staff, to ensure they are clear of the schools safeguarding responsibilities and to reduce the risk of conflict occurring later. - Where a child leaves the school, the DSL shall ensure the child protection file is copied for the new setting in a timely manner and transferred to the new school separately from the main pupil file, as well as ensure the pupil's Social Worker (where applicable) is informed... - The DSL will complete the Annual Audit return for the Pan-Dorset Safeguarding Children Partnership, to ensure that the school is meeting its requirements under statutory guidance. - If requested, the DSL will complete the Annual Audit return for the Wiltshire Safeguarding Vulnerable People Partnership, to ensure that the school is meeting its requirements under statutory guidance. - The Nominated Safeguarding Director shall work with the DSL to undertake an additional audit annually.
 This shall typically be the audit recommended by the NSPCC.